-She can provide valuable and complimentary reunion planning assistance, including a packet of information about the greater Chattanooga area and detailed guidelines for reunion planning.
+Step one: Contact us!
+Give us a call at (423) 424-4459 or shoot us an email.
+We can provide valuable and complimentary reunion planning assistance, including a packet of information about the greater Chattanooga area and step-by-step guidelines and timelines for reunion planning.

-After you have determined your dates, expected attendance and budget, it’s important to determine your reunion theme and location.
-If most of your extended kin are urbanites, you’ll want to keep a DOWNTOWN focus.
-If your crew is divided between lattes and granola, then staying on LOOKOUT MOUNTAIN offers the best of both worlds – peaceful surroundings, adventurous activities with easy downtown access.
-If your family boasts HISTORY BUFFS, they will enjoy Chattanooga’s National Cemetery, Chickamauga National Park and Battlefield and Coolidge Park.
-Many family members may want to take advantage of Chattanooga’s rich AFRICAN-AMERICAN HERITAGE, evident at the Bessie Smith Cultural Center, Booker T. Washington State Park and the Zaire exhibit at the Tennessee Aquarium.
+After you have determined your dates, expected attendance, and budget, it’s important to decide on the theme and location of the reunion.
+If most of your extended kin are urbanites, you’ll want to keep a Downtown focus.
+If your crew is divided between lattes and granola, then staying on Lookout Mountain offers the best of both worlds – peaceful surroundings and adventurous activities all with easy downtown access.
+If you’re group is chock-full of history buffs, you’ll have plenty to do with visits to Point Park and the Battles for Chattanooga Museum, Chickamauga National Military Park, and the Tennessee Valley Railroad Museum.

 Where to Stay

-Art enthusiasts will be surprised at Chattanooga diverse creative culture.
-From the Hunter Museum of American Art and it’s magnificent view of the Tennessee River, to the Houston Museum, and nearby River Gallery.
-All are located in the Bluff View Art District an historic city block filled with restaurants, coffee house, Bed and Breakfasts, gardens, plazas and courtyards.
-Experience glass blowing firsthand at Ignis Glass Studio or head to Chattanooga's Southside where your family will be captivated by Art on Main, a rotating outdoor sculpture exhibition, integrating local artists with the streetscapes of Chattanooga’s bustling Main Street.
-The exhibit underscores the critical role that public art has played in the revitalization of the city’s urban core.
-Take a ride on one of the steepest passenger railways in the world – Lookout Mountain’s Incline Railway.
+Art enthusiasts will be surprised at Chattanooga diverse, creative culture.
+Check out the Hunter Museum of American Art and its magnificent view of the Tennessee River, or pop into the Houston Museum of Decorative Arts and nearby River Gallery.
+All three are located in the Bluff View Art District, a historic city block filled with restaurants, a coffee house, bed and breakfasts, sculpture gardens, and courtyards.
+For a more hands-on experience, create your own glass-blown ornament or paper weight at iGNiS Glass Studio.

+You can’t visit Chattanooga without making a trip to Lookout Mountain.
+Home to some of the best attractions, outdoor experiences, and views of the surrounding areas, it’s the perfect place for groups to get away from the hustle and bustle of downtown.
+Take a ride on one of the steepest passenger railways in the world – Lookout Mountain Incline Railway.
 Known as “America’s Most Amazing Mile,” the Incline’s trolley-style cars climb through the natural beauty surrounding historic Lookout Mountain at a breathtaking 72.7% grade – straight up!
-While you’re up top, be sure to visit the many points of Civil War interest just a short walk away such as the Battles for Chattanooga Electric Map & Museum and Point Park, part of the Chickamauga -Chattanooga National Military Park system.
-After you descend back down to the Incline's bottom station, explore historic St. Elmo - where a wonderful collection of unique shopping and dining experiences await you!
+After you descend back down to the Incline's bottom station, explore historic St. Elmo and grab a scoop of ice cream from Clumpies.

-If you prefer to admire rocks rather than climb them, enjoy the seven-states view at Rock City.
-In addition to breathtaking views and a trail featuring unique rock formations and gardens, this iconic natural attraction is home to more than 400 native wildflowers, plants and shrubs.
-For a subterranean adventure, see America’s highest underground waterfall at Ruby Falls.
-While you’re there, check out their ZIPstream Aerial Adventure – perfect for family bonding.
-The suspended obstacle course on the side of Lookout allows you to skip along the treetops while soaking in beautiful views of downtown Chattanooga.
-While you’re there take time to explore Lookout Mountain's myriad hiking trails, rock climbing or even hang gliding.
+If you prefer to admire rocks rather than climb them, enjoy the seven-state view at Rock City.
+In addition to breathtaking views and a trail featuring unique rock formations and gardens, this iconic natural attraction is home to more than 400 native wildflowers, plants, and shrubs.
+For a subterranean adventure, see America’s tallest, underground waterfall open to the public at Ruby Falls.
+While you’re there, check out their High Point ZIP Adventure – perfect for family bonding.
+The suspended obstacle course on the side of Lookout Mountain allows you to skip along the treetops while soaking in beautiful views of downtown Chattanooga.
+If you’re up for an adventure, explore Lookout Mountain's hiking trails, rock climbing, or even hang gliding.

-At the foot of Lookout, the Reflection Riding Arboretum and Nature Center is worth exploring.
-A certified level four arboretum, numerous birds and wildlife call the property home including the bobcat and red wolves housed in the Wildlife Wanderland – a natural area with enclosures for native wildlife.
-The Nature Center offers 15 miles of trails; water access for canoeing and kayaking; and 317 acres of forest, field and stream.
+Top it off with a visit to Reflection Riding Arboretum and Nature Center, located at the foot of Lookout Mountain.
+A certified level four arboretum, numerous birds and wildlife call the property home including the bobcat and red wolves at the Native Animal Exhibit – a natural area with enclosures for Animal Ambassadors.
+You’ll find 15 miles of trails, water access for canoeing and kayaking, and 300+ acres of forest, field, and stream.

-Ready to bring your family together in Chattanooga?
+Ready to bring your family or group together in Chattanooga?